-Patricia Araujo was born in Miami, Florida, the daughter of Colombian parents.
-She grew up in Bogota, Colombia and lived there until the age of 19.
-She began drawing at a very early age, always intrigued by architecture and form.
-After completing high school in Bogota, Araujo moved to Northern California and studied architecture, painting, and photography.
+Patricia Araujo was born in Miami, Fl, the daughter of Colombian parents.
+Her father was an architect at Walt Disney and during his last years he assisted with the development of Epcot Center.
+Patricia grew up in Bogota, Colombia and since childhood, she was enchanted by architecture and form - drawing arches and entrances, and designing imaginary floor plans.
+After completing high school in Bogota, Araujo moved to Northern California to pursue her college education.
+She studied architecture, painting, and photography.
 In 2005 she obtained her second B.F.A in Painting, from the San Francisco Art Institute.

 For over a decade, I've painted the architecture of San Francisco's South of Market and Mid-Market neighborhoods.
 While living in downtown San Francisco I found myself enchanted by the rich architectural history of that area and the decayed beauty that remains.
 I've continued to paint facades of iconic city landmarks, some of them refurbished and put back into active use, some of them still-handsome abandoned buildings.

 Those paintings are my celebration of a suddenly rich city that looked to an ever-expanding future.
 Since 2008 I've developed a new series of paintings, Tomorrowland Today.
 The newer series was inspired by futuristic, classical, and industrial architecture; the specific point of departure was finding photographs of circus arenas in Romania and Ukraine.
 The structures I've brought together in these paintings also include coliseums, citadels, and roller coasters.